gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 {{{example url="../webgl-less-code-more-fun-triangle.html" }}}

-This will even work if we have indices. setAttribsAndBuffers will set all the attributes and setup the `ELEMENT_ARRAY_BUFFER` with your `indices` so you can call `gl.drawElements`.
+This will even work if we have indices. `webglUtils.setAttribsAndBuffers` will set all the attributes and setup the `ELEMENT_ARRAY_BUFFER` with your `indices` so you can call `gl.drawElements`.

     // an indexed quad